cstamas/rrf-demo/README.md

 │   └── groupId-groovy-plugins-release.txt
 └── prefix
     └── prefixes-central.txt
 ```

 Second, we enabled two kind of filtering: `groupId` and `prefix`.
 No POM or settings.xml was changed.
 Not that is good thing, the "nasty project" issues should be fixed after all (at least restore proper
-repository ordering, making Maven Central first again), but this is a very good first step.
+repository ordering, making Maven Central), but this demo just shows for powerful is filtering.

 The instructions for remote repository filtering are following:
 * prefix/prefixes-central.txt - contains the list of contained prefixes in Maven Central.
 * groupId/groupId-atlassian.txt - the list of ALLOWED `groupId`s from `atlassian` remote repository.
 * groupId/groupId-groovy-plugins-release.txt - the list of ALLOWED `groupId`s from `groovy-plugins-release` remote repository.

-Two filter implementations are used to properly filter.
+Two filter implementations together fixed all issues.

 ### Prefixes filter